The 7th Saga: Gameplay

 The player chooses one of seven playable characters, all of whom separately embark on a quest to locate seven magical runes.
 As the player progresses through the game from one town to the next, they encounter the other six characters on multiple occasions.
 The player may partner with one of the other playable characters to fight as a team, and they may also fight against other playable characters for the runes.

 Notable unique innovations include the use of a crystal ball "radar" in the game's HUD that allows players to see enemies approaching their character in dungeons and in the overworld.
-This means that combat is not totally random, as players may theoretically avoid enemies (although enemies are numerous and move extremely quickly and randomly, making combat difficult to avoid).
+This means that combat is not totally random, as players may theoretically avoid enemies.
+However, combat is often difficult to avoid as enemies are numerous and move extremely quickly at random, and terrain features that may aid in evasion or navigation are absent in the crystal ball.
 The game also uses Mode 7 graphic effects to create the transition between exploration screen and battle screen.

 There are three modes of play: safe area, enemy-infested area, and in-battle.
 When the characters are in a safe area, usually in a city, they can walk around as long as they want.
 The player can talk to non-player characters, buy and sell items, search for hidden items, and rest at an inn.
 Also, the main character may duel other characters, or even convince one to assist in the search for the runes.

 When the player is in an enemy-infested area, the Magic Crystal item in the top-left appears.
 That crystal shows the player in the center, and the relative locations of nearby enemies, cities, dungeons, and runes.
 If a white dot reaches the center, i.e. the location of the main characters, a battle will break out.
 The player must move around quickly while grabbing chests and finding the way, since the enemies are always getting closer.

 Battles in the game are turn-based.
 When the player character is in battle, the perspective shows the character and ally, if any, from behind looking at one to three enemies.
 Players then select an action and take turns with the enemy and ally.
 The player can attack, defend, cast a spell, use an item, or run.
 If the player wins, their characters get experience points, gold, and occasionally items.
 If they lose, half of their money will be gone.
 If the player loses to one of the other main characters, their rune(s) will be taken by that character.
 Gaining experience results in attaining levels which improve a character's skill.
 Buying better weapons and armor with the money improves a character's fighting ability.

 The game is particularly known for its unforgiving difficulty due to balance changes made in its localization.
 Enemies were given much higher stats, and the player character's stat increases were reduced (the other playable characters retain the original stat increases, so they will always surpass the player character's level).